Hiring an Attorney

 Public Defenders

 If you have been charged with a crime, you may be entitled to the services of a Public Defender, who provides legal representation to indigent defendants in criminal cases.
 Minnesota Public Defenders are coordinated and funded by the Board of Public Defense.
-At the state level, each of the nine judicial districts have at least one full-time Public Defender office, which is supervised by a Chief Public Defender for the district.
-There are also independent public defense offices serving minority communities in Cass Lake, White Earth, Duluth, Minneapolis, and St. Paul.
+At the state level, each of the ten judicial districts have at least one full-time Public Defender office, which is supervised by a Chief Public Defender for the district.
+There are also independent public defense organizations serving communities in Cass Lake, White Earth, Duluth, Minneapolis, and St. Paul, each with their own qualification guidelines.
 At the federal level, the Federal Defender provides representation to indigent criminal defendants charged with federal crimes.
-The Federal Defender is authorized and funded pursuant to the Criminal Justice Act.

 Statutes of Limitation